 - Conventional loans are not backed by the government, which may mean stricter qualification criteria related to credit rating and financial history.
 However, buyers may build equity sooner with a conventional loan since a bigger down payment is required.

-- Fixed rate mortgages are tradition loans that maintain the original interest rate throughout the life of the loan.
-(Any change in monthly loan payments will be due to increases in other charges like insurance or taxes that will naturally occur over time.)
+- Fixed rate mortgages are traditional loans that maintain the original interest rate throughout the life of the loan (any change in monthly payments will be due to increases in other charges like insurance or taxes that will naturally occur over time).
 Fluctuations in market rates, over the term of your loan, won't affect the amount of interest you pay because that rate is already "fixed."
+Many terms are available so speak to your loan officer to find one that fits your needs.

 - Adjustable rate mortgages (ARMS) have a fixed interest rate for up to seven years.
 The lower starting rate reduces the payment for that period, after which the interest rate may adjust annually.
 ARMs appeal to buyers who want a lower payment at first, but plan to pay off their mortgage within 10 years or plan to move soon.